 Olla - Urania is a very small town located in the state of Louisiana.
 With a population of 4,156 people and just one neighborhood, Olla - Urania is the 110th largest community in Louisiana.

-Olla - Urania is a blue-collar town, with 46.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Olla - Urania is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Olla - Urania who work in sales jobs (11.35%), farm management occupations (10.54%), and food service (8.11%).
+Because occupations involving physical labor dominate the local economy, Olla - Urania is generally considered to be a blue-collar town.
+46.55% of the Olla - Urania workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Olla - Urania is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Olla - Urania who work in office and administrative support (10.92%), food service (8.74%), and management occupations (8.46%).

-The per capita income in Olla - Urania in 2022 was $24,349, which is middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $97,396 for a family of four.
+The per capita income in Olla - Urania in 2022 was $23,429, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $93,716 for a family of four.
 However, Olla - Urania contains both very wealthy and poor people as well.

 Olla - Urania is a very ethnically-diverse town.
 The people who call Olla - Urania home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olla - Urania residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Olla - Urania include English, German, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Olla - Urania include English, Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Olla - Urania is English.
 Other important languages spoken here include Spanish and Italian.